home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 - Tasmota Lights will be added as Home Assistant `light` entities.
 Single channel Dimmers, RGB lights, RGB lights with Color Temperature control and RGB lights with White control are supported.
 - Tasmota Relays will be added as Home Assistant `switch` entities, if `SetOption30 = 0`.
 If `SetOption30 = 1`, relays will be added as `light` entities.
 - Tasmota Sensors will be added as Home Assistant `sensor` entities.
 - Tasmota Shutters will be added as Home Assistant `cover` entities.
+Currently only Shutter modes 1 to 4 are supported.
+Shutter mode 5 and Tuya shutters are not supported.
 - Tasmota Switches will be added as Home Assistant `binary_sensor` entities or `automation triggers` depending by the `switchmode` used when `SetOption114` is enabled.
 - The integration will also create up to eight Status Sensors, each one with a different information.
 Please note all the Status Sensors are disabled by default.
 - The fan functionality in Tasmota devices with module configured as iFan02 or iFan03 will be added as Home Assistant `fan` entities.
+Tuya fans are not supported.

 ![iot](https://user-images.githubusercontent.com/7702766/99080146-a1d43980-259f-11eb-856b-addb53695381.png)